-Because of this, they are often molded to fit a specific static application.
+Because of this, gaskets are often molded to fit a specific static application.
 Or, they might be malleable enough to fit into a given position and keep it there as long as they don't move against each other.

 Properties of a Gasket

-Types of Gaskets and Materials
+8 Types of Gaskets and Materials

-The most common application of rubber gaskets is automotive use, where they're often found on doors and trunk lids to seal out moisture and other contaminants.
+The most common application of rubber gaskets is automotive use, often found on doors and trunk lids to seal out moisture and other contaminants.
 Also, many vehicles have seals between their engine block and cylinder head which need an effective seal against water intrusion.

 Rubber gasket manufacturers are looking for ways to improve the performance of their products by developing new formulations that provide better sealing characteristics at a lower cost than previous generations of materials, helping bring the cost of automotive parts down as a result.

 Industrial uses include sealing equipment such as pumps, valves, conveyors, etc., where there's constant exposure to harsh chemicals and abrasive particles.
-These types of environments also create high heat loads, so these components must remain sealed tight.
+These environments also create high heat loads, so these components must remain sealed tight.

 Food & Beverage

 Gaskets are often used in food processing plants to ensure proper sanitation and safety.
-Food processors use gaskets to protect raw meat and poultry from cross-contamination with other foods during preparation.
+Food processors use them to protect raw meat and poultry from cross-contamination with other foods during preparation.
 The same goes for beverage bottlers who use gaskets to help prevent leaks when filling bottles with carbonated beverages.

 Dr. William H. Dow Corning Company invented the silicone gasket in 1953.
 This product is often known as "silicone" because it contains silicon atoms within the molecule structure.